 If your kitchen lacks built-in cabinetry, consider a stand-alone piece to increase the room's storage capacity.
-This freestanding armoire houses delicate dishware while lending warmth and charm in a contemporary kitchen.
+This freestanding armoire houses delicate dishware while lending warmth and charm in a transitional kitchen.

 Conquer your undersink space with an simple, on-a-dime solution.
-Keep your most frequently used items (dish soap, dishwasher detergent, sponges, and scrubbers) in an over-the-door wire organizer for quick access.
+Keep your most frequently used items (dish soap, dishwasher detergent, sponges, and scrubbers) on a turntable for quick access.

 Make mornings easier with an all-in-one coffee station.
-Use a basket to hold filters, coffee beans, and travel mugs, and keep it next to your coffeemaker, so brewing a fresh pot is a one-step task.
+Dedicate a pullout drawer next to your coffeemaker to holding filters, coffee beans, and travel mugs, so brewing a fresh pot is a one-step task.

 Keep the space inside your refrigerator in order with these tips and strategies.